g-andrade/backwater/doc/README.md

 This behaviour can be tweaked using the `rethrow_remote_exceptions` flag in `:call/5` options.

-Remote stack traces are returned are also returned by default.
-Because these are computationally expensive to generate, this behaviour can be can be changed using the `return_exception_stacktraces` flag in `:start_clear_server` / `:start_tls_server` backwater options.
+Remote stack traces are returned by default.
+Because they are computationally expensive to generate, this behaviour can be can be changed using the `return_exception_stacktraces` flag in `:start_clear_server` / `:start_tls_server` backwater options.

 <h5><a name="Serialisation">Serialisation</a></h5>